 As a community bank based in Marion, Ohio, we are concerned about the effect payday and auto title lending are having on our community and the local economy.
-When our customers begin using today's payday loans, their financial health suffers.
+When our customers begin using payday loans, their financial health suffers.
 It's very difficult for them to pay back this high-cost credit without borrowing again, but it's also difficult for them to default, because payday lenders withdraw their loan payments on payday.
 These are unaffordable loans with unconscionably high prices, and Ohio can do better.
-We support the type of reform included in Ohio House Bill 123, though we would recommend several changes before becoming proponents of the bill.
+We support the type of reform included in Ohio House Bill 123, though we would recommend two changes to the bill.